play-with-go/play-with-go/_posts/2020-10-07-intro-to-play-with-go-dev_go115_en.markdown

 ---
-category: Others
+category: Start here
-difficulty: Intermediate
+difficulty: Beginner
-excerpt: Learn how to write or contribute to play-with-go tutorials
+excerpt: Learn about how to get the most out of play-with-go.dev guides
 guide: 2020-10-07-intro-to-play-with-go-dev
 lang: en
 layout: post